Damages and Compensation Available Following a Fatal Truck Accident

 Here are some examples of the losses that you can sue for in the state of Texas after a fatal truck accident:

 - Loss of decedent's earning capacity - The plaintiff's diminished financial well-being due to the loss of the decedent's income

 - Expenses associated with psychological treatment - The plaintiff can recover pecuniary damages for reasonable and necessary expenses of treatment for their emotional trauma

 - Loss of services- The plaintiff can recover damages for loss of services the deceased would have rendered.
 Appropriate evidence should be offered to prove the value of the services lost, but the jury is given wide discretion.

 - Loss of advice and counsel - Includes the pecuniary value of professional recommendations and personal guidance the decedent might have rendered to the plaintiff if the decedent had survived.

 - Funeral Expenses - These are only recoverable under the Survival Statute unless the statutory beneficiaries paid for these expenses

 - Mental anguish- A plaintiff can recover damages for past and future mental anguish

-- Loss of companionship and society – Companionship and society are defined as the positive benefits flowing from the love, comfort, companionship, and society the plaintiff would, in reasonable probability, have experiences if the decedent had lived
+- Loss of companionship and society - Companionship and society are defined as the positive benefits flowing from the love, comfort, companionship, and society the plaintiff would, in reasonable probability, have experienced if the decedent had lived.

 - Loss of inheritance - Loss of inheritance is defined as the present value that the decedent would, in reasonable probability, has added to the estate and left at natural death to the statutory wrongful death beneficiaries but for the wrongful act causing the premature death.